janewbaldwin/starter-academic/content/home/demo.md

 +++
 # <div align="center"> The Climate and Extreme Event Risk Group @ UCI develops knowledge critical for the adaptation challenges presented by Earth's changing climate.
 {{% callout note %}}
-We're hiring!
-Please be in touch if you're interested in working with Dr. Baldwin as a postdoc researching mountains and precipitation patterns in climate models.
+We're hiring a postdoc for a NASA-funded project researching mountains and precipitation patterns in climate models.
+See (./opportunities/) for more info!
 {{% /callout %}}